 Oh hello there!

-Don’t mind me, I went off the grid a bit busy doing all the boring stuff like PT and recovery, and running for ten minutes, then twenty minutes, then thirty, and now back to the full load –I saved you from reading a training journal that talk about which part of my glute a lacrosse ball terrorized for the day.
+Don’t mind me, I went off the grid for a little while I was doing all the maintenance work like PT and recovery, running for ten minutes, then twenty minutes, thirty, and now back to the full load!
+(I thought I should spare everyone from reading a training journal that talks about which part of my glute a lacrosse ball terrorized for the day).

 Here are some quick facts to recap my first two weeks of training: